Slips, Trips & Falls

 • Alcohol and other drug use affects

 Lack of sleep can cause you to experience short bursts of sleep otherwise known as microsleep.
 Those who experience microsleep can lose consciousness for anywhere up to 30 seconds.
-This is extremely dangerous is one is driving or in an elevated position to fall.
-Consistently get 7-9 hours of sleep every day to avoid fatigue related injuries.
+This is extremely dangerous if one is driving or in an elevated position to fall.
+Consistently get 7-9 hours of sleep everyday to avoid fatigue related injuries.

 • Workplace design: If you see a problem say something